alobley/Emulator/README.txt

 To call a function and return, you can PUSHI $ and $$, then at the end of the function do POP, then do SOR, B, and then do POP, then JMPR, B.

-The assembler currently doesn't support ASCII characters.
-You'll have to use their numeric value.

 IMPORTANT: The assembler parses lines by commas.
 The correct syntax is: [opcode], [operand], [operand] or [opcode], [operand].

 ---------- COMPUTER DETAILS ----------